99991/HTC2022-TUD-HHU-version-1/README.md

 pip3 install -r requirements.txt
 ```

-We were able to install all dependencies with both Python 3.8.10 and Python 3.9.2, but other versions might work as well.
+We were able to install all dependencies with both Python 3.8.10, 3.9.2 and 3.10.6 on Ubuntu 20.04 and 22.04, but other versions and similar operating systems might work as well.

 # Usage instructions